Bringing Out the Dead: Plot

 The following morning, Frank sees Mary leaving the hospital and follows her to an apartment block; Mary tells Frank that she is visiting a friend and he escorts her to the room.
 After waiting a while, Frank barges in and discovers that it is a drug den run by a dealer named Cy Coates.
 Mary admits that she has turned back to drugs to cope with her father's condition, and as Frank tries to get her to leave, Cy offers him some pills.

 In a moment of desperation, Frank takes the drugs and begins to hallucinate, seeing more ghosts of his patients.
 Once sober, he grabs Mary and carries her out of the building.
 While visiting a comatose Burke in the hospital, Frank starts hearing Burke's voice in his head, telling Frank to let him die, but he resuscitates Burke instead.

 In his third shift, Frank is paired with Tom Wolls, a fervent and messianic man with violent tendencies.
-The pair respond to a dispatcher's (Martin Scorsese) call to Cy's drug den where a shooting has occurred, and find Cy impaled on a railing.
+The pair respond to a call to Cy's drug den where a shooting has occurred, and find Cy impaled on a railing.
 Frank holds onto Cy as emergency services cut the railing but both are nearly flung off the edge before being pulled back up.
 Cy then thanks Frank for saving his life and becomes the first patient Frank has saved in months.

-Afterward, Frank agrees to help Tom beat up Noel, and chase him down.
+Afterwards, Frank agrees to help Tom beat up Noel, and chase him down.
 Frank starts to hallucinate again, snapping out of it just as he comes upon Tom beating Noel with a baseball bat.
 Frank saves Noel.
 As Frank visits Burke again, the voice pleads for death once more, and Frank removes Burke's breathing apparatus, causing him to fatally enter cardiac arrest.
-Frank then heads to Mary's apartment to inform her that he died.
+Frank then heads to Mary's apartment to inform her that he has died.
 He hallucinates Rose's ghost for a final time, obtaining her forgiveness.
 Mary accepts her father's death.
 Frank is invited in and falls asleep with Mary.